charles-lunarg/vk-bootstrap/README.md

 ## Setting up `vk-bootstrap`

-This library has no external dependencies beyond C++11, its standard library, and the Vulkan Headers.
+This library has no external dependencies beyond C++14, it's standard library, and the Vulkan Headers.

-Note on Unix platforms, `vk-bootstrap` will require the dynamic linker in order to compile as the library doesn't link against `vulkan-1.dll`/`libvulkan.so` directly.
+Note: on Unix platforms, `vk-bootstrap` will require the dynamic linker in order to compile as the library doesn't link against `vulkan-1.dll`/`libvulkan.so` directly.

 ### Copy-Paste